APrettyCoolProgram/Cheron/README.md

 ## About Cheron

-Charon is a collection of utilities and engines for creating and managing interactive text-based games and other types of digital games within the Cheron ecosystem.
+Charon is a collection of [engines](#game-engines) and [utilities](#utilities) for creating and managing interactive text-based games and other types of digital games within the Cheron ecosystem.

 ## Game engines